openMSX Setup Guide

 Please note that the path part which comes before share can be overridden by setting the OPENMSX_HOME environment variable, see the chapter about User Preferences.

-That way, you do not need special privilages.
-Furtermore, the installer won't touch them for sure on Windows nor on Android.
+That way, you do not need special privileges.
+Furthermore, the (Windows) installer won't touch them for sure.

 A template for the systemroms sub directory is present in the installation directory of openMSX, which is also platform dependent: